 How do I get my license back after a DUI in Illinois?

 Getting your license back depends on whether you were suspended or fully revoked.
 If your license is suspended, you might qualify for a Monitoring Device Driving Permit or be able to fully reinstate your license after the suspension ends.
-Revoked licenses require a formal reinstatement process, including an alcohol and drug evaluation and possibly a Secretary of State hearing.
+If your license is revoked, you’ll need to complete a formal reinstatement process that requires an alcohol and drug evaluation and may involve a Secretary of State hearing.

 Why Choose Combs Waterkotte for DUI Defense in Jackson County, IL

-If you’re dealing with DUI charges in Jackson County, IL, you need more than a lawyer — you need a team that knows how to fight for you, defend your license, and get results.
+When charged with DUI in Jackson County, IL, you need more than just legal advice — you need a dedicated defense team that can protect your license and deliver real results.
 This is why drivers across Jackson County, IL choose Combs Waterkotte to protect them in DUI cases.

 Extensive DUI Defense Experience

-With over 50 years of combined legal experience and more than 10,000 cases handled, our attorneys have successfully defended countless DUI cases across Jackson County, IL.
+Our attorneys bring over 60 years of combined experience and more than 10,000 cases to the table, including successful DUI defenses throughout Jackson County, IL.
 We understand how DUI cases are handled in local courts and know what it takes to get the best possible result for you.

 Available When You Need Us